 Predoctoral Psychological trainee

-- Provided individual, family, and couples counseling in a community mental health setting; conducted assessments of children including ADHD evaluations; arranged and participated in collateral meetings; participated in weekly team interventions using one-way mirror techniques and training seminars.
+- Provided individual, family, and couples counseling in a community mental health setting including psychological evaluations and weekly team interventions using one-way mirror techniques.

 9/95-6/96 Rubicon Day Treatment Programs, Richmond, California: